-Sessions focus on learning the skills to evaluate, design, develop and maintain personal or business interactive projects.
-You will have an understanding of the strengths and weaknesses of the medium and will use internet tools to create web-based portfolios and projects.
-Documenting the process of development in your final assignment will demonstrate your progression during the course.
+Sessions focus on you learning the skills you need to evaluate, design, develop and maintain personal or business digital projects.
+You will gain an understanding of the strengths and weaknesses of the medium and will use internet tools to create web-based portfolios and projects.

 Information for international students

 If English is not your first language or you have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.

 If you don't meet the minimum IELTS requirement, we offer pre-sessional English courses and foundation programmes to help you improve your English language skills and get your place at Birkbeck.

 - part time12 months